 Make Christmasy Mincemeat & Oat Bars

-Edited by Monika, Anonymous, Lynn, Graeme and 5 others
+Edited by Monika, Lynn, Graeme, Eng and 4 others

 At Christmas, there are usually so many sweet things to eat.
 In the UK, we eat loads (370 million in 2010) of mince pies, which are little, 3-4 mouthfuls of lovely short crust pastry with a filling of sweet and spicy mincemeat.